jhorman10/meli-frontend/README.md

 ### Mocking

 - **Mock Service Worker (MSW)**: Used to intercept API requests and return mock data.
 This allows the frontend to be developed and tested independently of a real backend.
+MSW works both in development and production (Vercel).

+## 📦 Deployment

+### Vercel

+This project is configured to deploy on Vercel with MSW fully functional.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+Key features:

+- ✅ MSW works in production (no backend required)
+- ✅ Service Worker properly configured
+- ✅ Environment variables managed via Vercel dashboard
+- ✅ Automatic deployments on push

+Quick deployment:

+1. Push to GitHub
+2. Import repository in Vercel
+3. Add environment variable: `VITE_API_URL=http://localhost:3001`
+4. Deploy

 ## 📝 What I would do differently (with more time)